 “Lohri is essentially a harvest festival of the land Punjab.
-It has now been celebrated with enthusiasm and fanfare throughout India”.
+It is now celebrated with enthusiasm and fanfare throughout India”.

-Lohri is a North Indian festival encompassing Himachal Pradesh and Haryana.
+The festival of Lohri is not only celebrated in India but also in the other north Indian states of Himachal Pradesh and Haryana.
 This festival is celebrated with a lot of excitement and utmost cheerfulness.
-It basically marks the end of a cold winter that is colorless and depressing.
+The significance of Lohri lies in the fact that it marks the end of a cold winter that is generally considered as colorless and depressing.
 Lohri welcomes the season of fruitfulness, spring the New Year.
 It has been believed that night of Lohri is the longest night of the year.
 After that, the days began to turn longer and the nights started to become shorter.

 For individuals of Punjab, the celebration of Lohri holds an incredible significance.
 It denotes the Harvesting season in Punjab and the finish of the winter season.
 The headliner is the creation of a colossal campfire that represents respect to the Sun God for acquiring warmth.

 Celebrated on 13 January consistently, Lohri merriment are related to the gathering of the Rabi crops.
-There is an exceptional significance connected to the festival of Lohri as this day the sun enters the Rashi (zodiac) of Makara (Capricorn).
+There is an exceptional significance connected to the festival of Lohri as on this day, the sun enters the Rashi (zodiac) of Makara (Capricorn).